girlscript/winter-of-contributing/C_CPP/Templates & Libraries/Templates_in_CPP.md

 ```

 2. Difference between function overloading and templates.
 **Ans.** Both of the cases are examples of polymorphism feature of OOP.
 In case of function overloading, multiple functions do similar operations.
-Whereas, in case of  function template, multiple functions do indentical operations.
+Whereas, in case of function template, multiple functions do identical operations.